ahlamaltobiti7/Rabbit-Image-Recognition-/README.md

 ---

-## Project Workflow
+## Project Steps

-### 1. Dataset Preparation
+### 1. Create the Dataset
-Two image classes were created in Google Teachable Machine, and training images were uploaded for each class.
+Two image classes were created in Teachable Machine:
+- Black Rabbit
+- White Rabbit

+Training images were uploaded for both classes.

-### 2. Model Training
+### 2. Train the Model
 The model was trained using the uploaded images until the training process was completed successfully.

-### 3. Model Export
+### 3. Export the Model
-The trained model was exported in **TensorFlow (Keras)** format, generating the following files:
+The trained model was exported in **TensorFlow → Keras** format.

+The exported files include:
 - `keras_model.h5`
 - `labels.txt`

-### 4. Model Testing
+### 4. Test the Model
 The exported model was uploaded to Google Colab.

 A Python script was used to:
 - Load the trained model.
 - Read an input image.
 - Preprocess the image.
-- Predict the image class.
+- Predict its class.
 - Display the prediction result.

 ---

 ## Model Evaluation

-The trained model was tested using a rabbit image.
-In the demonstrated example, the model correctly classified the image as **White Rabbit** with **100% confidence**.
+The model was tested using a rabbit image after training.
+In the demonstrated example, the model successfully predicted the correct class (**White Rabbit**) with **100% confidence**.

 ---